-Soup?
-As an entree?
-Absolutely!
-My family often makes a meal out of soup, especially during the winter when it’s cold outside.
-There’s nothing better than a piping hot bowl of soup, loaded with vegetables, to fill you up without packing on the pounds.
+My family often makes a meal out of soup, especially when the weather turns cold.
+There’s nothing better than a piping hot bowl of Butter Bean Soup, loaded with vegetables, to fill you up without packing on the pounds.
 The calories you save here can be better spent on a holiday treat or two… latkes, anyone?

-I adore this soup.
-It’s warming, flavorful and satisfying; your house will smell amazing as it cooks.
-The salty, slightly tangy vegetable broth is packed with flavor thanks to the addition of tomatoes and fresh dill.
+This Butter Bean Soup is warming, flavorful and satisfying; your house will smell amazing as it cooks.
+The soup has a salty, slightly tangy tomato broth and a tantalizing aroma.
 My stepdaughter, who is particularly picky when it comes to food, asks me to make this soup for her a lot during the winter.
 At her request, I sometimes substitute potato chunks for butter beans.
 A combination of beans and potatoes would work great, too.

-- 1 lb dry butter beans (aka lima beans - you can sub cannellini or navy beans)
+- 1 lb dry butter beans (or 6 cups cooked or canned butter beans - you can sub cannellini or navy beans)

 - 1/4 cup extra virgin olive oil